 Privacy Rights Clearinghouse

-- Right to Opt-Out: Your financial institution must explain your ability to prevent the sale of your customer data to third parties.
+- Right to Opt-Out: Your financial institution must explain your ability to prevent the sharing of your customer data with third parties.

 - Safeguards: Financial institutions are required to develop policies to prevent unauthorized access to confidential financial information.
 These policies must be disclosed to you.

-Will I receive a notice for every account?
+Will I receive a privacy notice for every account?

 If you have more than one account with any company, you will probably not receive a notice for each account.
 Or, if you do business with one of the "financial supermarkets," you may receive a single privacy notice that lists all the companies that are covered by the notice -- insurance, brokerage, banking, and so on.

 A "customer relationship" means a continuing relationship.
 You have only a "consumer relationship" if you have a one-time transaction with a financial institution.
 An example would be an ATM withdrawal.
 As a "consumer" you only get a notice if the bank says it intends to disclose information to nonaffiliated third parties.

 Carnegie Mellon University has a database of bank privacy policies that allows you to search by bank name, zip code, or privacy characteristics.
 You can use it to help you find the most "privacy friendly" banks.

 What privacy factors should I look for in opening a new account?

 - Does the company sell your information?